-Eleuterokok was the first "ginseng" I had the opportunity to practice (it was during my trip to the Far East), which later led me to write this historical page on Eleutherococcus senticosus (Siberian Ginseng) .
+Eleutherococcus senticosus (Rupr. & Maxim.)
+Maxim.), Was also the first "ginseng" I had the opportunity to practice (it was during my trip to the Far East), which led me later to write this historical page on Siberian ginseng ( Eleutherococcus senticosus ) .
 The page still has historical value, but it comes from a time when I was still the victim of two frequent mistakes - I considered the effects of ginseng to be scientifically inconclusive, and only on the basis of botanical affinity I considered that Siberian ginseng and ginseng genuine are almost identical to their chemical composition.
 As a result, due to the lack of information regarding only E. senticosus, I "helped" by paying the information from P. ginseng and P. quinquefolius .
 Somewhat apologizes to me for the fact that the same mistake was made by the famous Russian scientists at the beginning of the study of eleutherococcus.

 Eleuterokok compared to ginseng right.

 The Medon1981het study, dating back to Brechman times, also demonstrates the hypoglycaemic effect of eleutherococcus.
 Brechman said that eleutherococcus (even at athletes) is even more effective than ginseng.
-In general, eleutherococcus is not considered to have the full effectiveness of ginseng, but today there is a significant amount of studies demonstrating the potential for its effect on stress and fatigue ( Deyama2001cpe , Cicero2004esg , Huang2011bfa , Panossian2009eea ).
+It is generally believed that eleutherococci does not reach the overall efficacy of ginseng, but today there is a large number of studies demonstrating the potential for its effect on stress and fatigue ( Deyama2001cpe , Cicero2004esg , Huang2011bfa , Panossian2009eea ).
 As with many other adaptogens, I would emphasize the need for proper dosing - one or two capsules a day is definitely not enough.

 Eleuterokok - an adaptogen whose discovery was inspired by ginseng